-What is the size of the market for initial public offerings (IPOs) in your jurisdiction?
+1 What is the size of the market for initial public offerings (IPOs) in your jurisdiction?

 Luxembourg is a multilingual leading financial and investment centre in Western Europe with an innovative and evolving legislative framework.
 Capital markets represents one of its four main activities.
-Many of the most recent legal and regulatory changes were introduced in Luxembourg in response to an ever-growing interest in and importance of the Luxembourg securities market, while others were the result of the implementation of European corporate and securities law directives.
+Many of the most recent legal and regulatory changes were introduced in Luxembourg in response to an ever-growing interest in and importance of the Luxembourg securities market, while others were the result of the implementation of European corporate and securities law directives and, recently, laws aiming at attenuating the impact of Brexit on the Luxembourg financial services sector.

-Especially in the past decade there has been a growing interest in Luxembourg vehicles carrying out international IPOs, in particular for sponsor-driven IPOs.
-Compared to the size of its domestic market, Luxembourg hosts a significant number of public companies, which are listed on major international stock markets, not only in Europe but also in the United States, Latin America and in Hong Kong.
-Luxembourg has also proved itself an attractive jurisdiction for international capital markets transactions as not only has it been very stable politically, but its legal framework allows for flexible innovative structuring solutions, because of the wide choice of specific legal entities on offer.
+Over the past 15 years, there has been a growing interest in Luxembourg vehicles carrying out international IPOs, in particular for so-called sponsor-driven IPOs.
+Compared to the size of its domestic market, Luxembourg hosts a significant number of public companies, which are listed on major international stock markets, not only in Europe but also in the United States, in Latin America and in Hong Kong.
+Luxembourg has also proved itself an attractive jurisdiction for international capital markets transactions, as not only has it been very stable politically, but its legal framework allows for flexible innovative structuring solutions because of the wide choice of specific legal entities on offer.

-Luxembourg offers a full value chain of all relevant financial services and multilingual support functions capable of handling international IPOs
+Luxembourg offers a full value chain of all relevant financial services and multilingual support functions capable of handling international IPOs.